Volunteering & Officiating

 Travel Coordinator

 Annual Volunteer: For non-team travel meets, the coordinator will arrange to hold a block of hotel rooms for attending CTSC members near the swim meet venue or a financially reasonable location.
 May book group dinner reservations where and when feasible depending on swim meet schedule.
 Ensure booking information is included in swim meet sign up information package.
-Team travel meets, the coordinator will arrange charter transportation, hotel accomodation etc. develops quote for swimmer travel fees to be included in sign-up information package.
+Team travel meets, the coordinator will arrange charter transportation, hotel accommodation etc. develops a quote for swimmer travel fees to be included in sign-up information package.

-Officiating- Competitive Program
+Officiating - Competitive Program

 Swim meets are an essential part of the sport of swimming, it allows athletes to test their skills and reach their swimming potential.
 They provide swimmers with the opportunity to compete in their home pool and have the potential to provide an important source of revenue for the club.
 Home Meets are an integral part of the annual fundraising program, which keeps our swim fees affordable for most families.